DES157/winter2017/GitHubPages.md

     cd path/to/ex1
     ```

    Note: you will need to replace `path/to/ex1` with the actual path to the directory containing your files.
 E.g. `cd ~/Desktop/ex1` if the directory is on your desktop.
+Type `ls` to see that your files are there.

 2. As demonstrated in class, create a new repository on GitHub by following the instructions on [Creating a new repository](https://help.github.com/articles/creating-a-new-repository/).
 Make repository _public_ and do not choose any of the other options.